Posts Tagged ‘June’

 by Cicily Mary Barker So small, so blue, in grassy places My flowers raise Their tiny faces.
 By streams, my bigger sisters grow, And smile in gardens, In a row.
 I’ve never seen a garden plot; But though I’m small Forget me not!
 Note: Barker loved wildflowers, but she didn’t believe in…

-The Land of Flowers It was on this day in 1974 that the Panama City News out of Panama City, Florida published a story about one of Florida’s most outstanding horticulturists: Dr. Henry Nehrling, who was an ornithologist, botanist, and plant breeder.
-It’s been said that during his lifetime, “Every plant lover in Florida knew…
+This botanical history post was featured on The Daily Gardener podcast: Click here to see the complete show notes for this episode.
+June 28, 1974 On this day, the Panama City News out of Panama City, Florida published a story about one of Florida’s most outstanding horticulturists: Dr. Henry Nehrling, who was an ornithologist, botanist,…

 Read MoreThe Glory of the Garden